23 June, 2016 11:30

 On the other side of the world, British pub-owner Bridget Bowler (50) says very few of her patrons even know what “Brexit” stands for.

 “Most of them think it has something to do with the Queen.
-It’ll only be the old codgers who end up voting,”
+It’s only the old codgers who ended up voting,”

 “None of the kids could give a shit, unless they have been politicised by racist father figures,”

-In America, we spoke to Kansas-based car-wash operator, Toby Anderson (40) who says he’ll probably vote for Donald Trump for President because it will be funny.
+In America, we spoke to Kansas-based car-wash operator, Toby Anderson (40) who says he voted for Donald Trump for President because it was funny.

 “He’s offering something new.
 It’s a bit more entertaining anyway,”

 “I don’t really care to be honest.
-If it’s raining, I won’t vote.”
+If it’s raining, I don’t vote.”